UnconditionedLife/smum/react-dev-setup.md

 1. Install npm and nodejs: https://nodejs.org/en/.
 2. Run command "git clone https://github.com/UnconditionedLife/smum.git".
 Run this command in the directory you want SMUM files to reside in.
 3. Run command "git checkout react-smum".
 This fetches the react dev code that we currently have.
 4. Run command "npm install".
-Here npm (our package management system) reads the file "package.json" and fetches all dependencies that our code has.
+Here npm (our package management system) reads the file "package.json" (which contains a list of dependencies in our repo) and fetches all dependencies that our code has.
 This is very similar to a system like maven in Java or pip in Python.
 5. Run command "npm run build".
 This packages our react code into static HTML, which we then include in our main index.html file.
 After making a code change, to see it populate, you need to run this command.
 6. Run command "npm start".
-This starts an express server, with the source for the server start in index.js.
+This starts an express server, with the source for the server start in "index.js".
 7. Your application should be running at http://localhost:3000.

 Notes: